sassoftware/viya-ark/playbooks/viya-mmsu/README.md

 * The MMSU playbooks must be placed under the sas_viya_playbook directory where SAS Viya was deployed.
   The directory structure of this project must be preserved.
   For example: ```sas_viya_playbook/viya-ark/playbooks/viya-mmsu/```
 * Verify that the sas-viya-all-services script is exempted from system reboots.
-This step prevents the script from executing automatically when the machine is restarted.
-This can be done by running viya-services-disable.yml playbook.
+See viya-services-disable.yml playbook.
 * sas-viya-all-services script should not be run manually on any machines when using MMSU playbooks.

 ## Supported deployment of MMSU Playbooks